 Every week, the Write Anything Blog has a writing challenge called “Fiction Friday”.
 It’s been a little while since I’ve participated in this fun writing exercise.
 I’m glad to be getting back to it now that I have some more time.

 Ever Try To Interview Your Characters?

 As a writer, I’ve come across those times when I just can’t seem to get past a certain issue with a character or my story seems to have stopped.
-I’ve tried my usual solo-brainstorming where I type away on the computer talking myself through an issue; I’ve put the writing aside and tried to let things take seed and revisited it later; tried to fill in any blanks in the Character Profile Sheet* that I may have missed or didn’t elaborate on…but to no avail.
 It’s at times like these that I interview my own characters.